Cruiser: Current cruisers

 China's latest Type 055 destroyer has been classified by the United States Department of Defense as a cruiser because of its large size and armament.

 The end of the Cold War and the subsequent reduction of military rivalry led to significant reductions in naval forces.
 This reduction was more pronounced in the Soviet Navy, which was mostly taken over by Russia.
 Faced with severe financial difficulties, Russia was forced to decommission most of its ships in the 1990s or send them for extended overhauls.
 The most recent Soviet/Russian rocket cruisers, the four s, were built in the 1970s and 1980s.
 One of the Kirov class is in refit, and 2 are being scrapped, with the in active service.
-Russia also operates two s and one Admiral Kuznetsov-class carrier which is officially designated as a cruiser, specifically a "heavy aviation cruiser" (тяжелый авианесущий крейсер) due to her complement of 12 P-700 Granit supersonic AShMs.
-In 2022, the cruiser Moskva of Project 1164 sank after being hit by a Ukrainian missile.
+Russia also operates two s and one Admiral Kuznetsov-class carrier which is officially designated as a "heavy aviation cruiser" (тяжелый авианесущий крейсер) due to her complement of 12 P-700 Granit supersonic AShMs.
+In 2022, the Project 1164 cruiser Moskva sank after being hit by a Ukrainian missile.

 Currently, the Kirov-class heavy missile cruisers are used for command purposes, as Pyotr Velikiy is the flagship of the Northern Fleet.
 However, their air defense capabilities are still powerful, as shown by the array of point defense missiles they carry, from 44 OSA-MA missiles to 196 9K311 Tor missiles.
 For longer range targets, the S-300 is used.
 For closer range targets, AK-630 or Kashtan CIWSs are used.
 Aside from that, Kirovs have 20 P-700 Granit missiles for anti-ship warfare.
 For target acquisition beyond the radar horizon, three helicopters can be used.
 Besides a vast array of armament, Kirov-class cruisers are also outfitted with many sensors and communications equipment, allowing them to lead the fleet.